Thanongsak Simsri: Simsri vs. Araneta

 As Masamichi Yabuki vacated the IBF light-flyweight world championship to campaign at the flyweight division, No. 1 IBF-ranked knockout artist Christian Araneta is set to face No. 2 ranked Simsri for the vacant IBF light-flyweight world championship.
 On 26 April 2025, it was confirmed that their bout was finalized and will take place on 19 June 2025 at the Ota City General Gymnasium in Tokyo, Japan.
 Simsri defeated Araneta via split decision to become new IBF light-flyweight world champion, Simsri was in control of the early stages but was dropped in the third-round by a counter left hand, Simsri stood up and quickly adjusted, and later controlled most of the bout to win decisively.

 After winning the world championship, Simsri dedicated the title to his grandmother, who had died just two days earlier, shortly after he had celebrated his 25th birthday.

+Simsri vs. Mendoza

+On April 13, 2026 (Songkran Day in Thailand), at Korakuen Hall in Tokyo, he made his first title defense by defeating the 26-year-old world No. 1 contender Sergio "Yoreme" Mendoza of Mexico via TKO (referee stoppage) in the second round, after Mendoza had previously been knocked down and given an eight-count.
+The victory ended Mendoza's winning streak at just 26 fights, with the bout concluding much more quickly than expected.

+Simsri vs. Vicelles

+On September 26, 2026, Simsri defeated Mark Vicelles by 2nd round TKO to retain his IBF light flyweight title.
+Before the stoppage, he had twice sent the Filipino challenger to the canvas for eight counts, both times with straight right hands.

+Personal life

+Although Simsri fights under the Japanese promoter Green Tsuda, which is based in Osaka, he lives and primarily trains in Thailand.
+He only travels to Japan when a fight is scheduled.